RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 How does a buffet restaurant make money?

 Profits at a buffet restaurant (or any restaurant) can be slim.
-In fact, the high-end Vegas buffets typically lose money with their expensive menu options like Alaskan King Crabs and Wagyu beef.
-(Owners keep them going because they encourage people to gamble.)
+In fact, the high-end Vegas buffets typically lose money with their expensive menu options like Alaskan King Crabs and Wagyu beef to encourage gambling.
 Owners who don't work at a casino should price their buffet margins at about 70% or so to cover the cost of what’s on the plate, meaning if the cost of the food on a plate is about $3, then the customer should be paying about $10 for their meal.
 The additional 70% goes toward maintaining the restaurant’s daily operations.

 What is the growth potential for a buffet restaurant?